Friday 17 April 2026

 SPORT

-End of Season Report: Pangbourne Girls’ Football
+End of Season Report: Girls’ Football

 This year, girls' football at Pangbourne has taken an enormous step forward.
-Having only started the sport less than a year ago, we are already competing with — and beating — the very best teams in the country.
-Our 1st XI has secured incredible wins against the likes of Bradfield and Charterhouse, while our 2nd XI performed fantastically across two tournaments, even managing to beat Marlborough College’s 1st XI.
+Having only started the sport less than a year ago, we are already competing with - and beating - the very best teams in the country.
+Our 1st XI has secured incredible wins against the likes of Bradfield and Charterhouse, whilst our 2nd XI performed fantastically across two tournaments, even managing to beat Marlborough College’s 1st XI.

 The U15s have also shown some serious promise, and to say the future of Pangbourne girls' football looks bright would be a massive understatement.
 We’ve seen younger players like Chloe S, Annie W, and Ori G all make their first-team debuts with fantastic performances.
 Additionally, Genny E and Amelia Q contributed massively to the squad's success despite playing a full year up.

 To have achieved this much in such a short space of time is a testament to the hard work and competitive spirit of every girl involved.
-Moving from a brand-new program to a side that can hold its own against established powerhouses is a remarkable feat.
+Moving from a brand-new programme to a side that can hold its own against established powerhouses is a remarkable feat.
 With so much young talent coming through the ranks and already making an impact at the senior level, we have set a incredibly high standard for the seasons to come.

 Mr Frankie Rogan, Girls’ Football Coach